And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 They're incapable of believing that people are tuning them out and not voting for them.

-So every election is stolen from them, or every election has technical glitches, or there's been redistricting, or there's something they can't overcome, but it never is that maybe They're behaving and voting and talking in ways that repel people.
+So every election is stolen from them, or every election has technical glitches, or there's been redistricting, or there's something they can't overcome.

 They're such elitists and they're such superiorists that when things don't go their way, it's the result of marketing and packaging that fooled the idiot voters.

-Remember, they think you're idiots anyway, whether you vote for them or not, they still condescend toward you.
+Whether you vote for them or not, they still condescend toward you.

-They still have contempt for um average people.
+They still have contempt for average people.

-And they're and they're train until they until they start examining why people are leaving them in droves, they're never going to fix the problem.
+Until they start examining why people are leaving them in droves, they're never going to fix the problem.

 Mel in Minneapolis, welcome, sir.